-At GHRI, Dr. Cook has also gained extensive experience in statistical oversight of RCTs for safety.
-She is a member of the American Statistical Association and an affiliate associate professor in biostatistics at the University of Washington.
+Dr. Cook obtained her PhD in 2005 from the Biostatistics department at the Harvard T.H.
+Chan School of Public Health.
+She is a member of the American Statistical Association, the Western North American Region of the International Biometric Society, and an affiliate associate professor in biostatistics at the University of Washington.